JasonJOCKKY/MovieWeb/report/Report.md

  If a user enters incorrect login information, they are given a popup message "Unable to login".

 **Publicly Viewable**

 Our app is publically available on a Firebase server.
 The app can be viewed by navigating the to link provided above.

 **Overall Purpose**

 This application serves a clear overall purpose, and is very practical and useful.
-The purpose is describes in the Problem and Solution selections of this report.
+The purpose is described in the Problem and Solution sections of this report.

-There is also an About US page on the site, which can be found under the About Us tab on the home page where you can view information about the team and the application.
+There is also an About US page on the site, which can be found under the "About Us" tab on the home page where you can view information about the team and the application.

 ## Knowledge Gained

 In developing this app, we gained a lot of knowledge over API calls, Firestore, Firebase OAuth, and Angular Material.
 We learned how to handle data retireved from an API asyncronously using RxJS Observables and Promises.
 We learned how to structure and handle data in a NoSQL, document-based database by utilizing collections and nesting.
 We learned how to keep track on if a user is logged in and authorized and limit access to certain areas on the site using an Auth Guard.
 We learned about many Material UI Components to quickly create a highly functional user interface.

 ## Future Work

 Our app is responsive and looks presentable on all devices, however if we had more time, we would ideally develop mobile apps of iOS and Android.

 We would add a responsive chart for a film's rating.